jimminiglitch/benjaminfiller-portfolio/src/content/blog/rick-marrone-profiles-in-cadence.md

 As charismatic as Rick is, not every mentor cheered him on.
 Once, in college, a professor told him he was “bad at email.”
 The feedback stung, small but true.
 In a field that prizes vision, communication still decides whether a project moves.
 True to form, Rick made the fix, and today you wouldn't know it was ever an issue: clear subject lines, swift replies, expectations set early, and apologies when needed.
 The lesson turned into a practice he now models for students.

 Ask him about the future and he keeps it modest.
 Fame is not the aim.
-"It is never too late to start something new," he exclaims; coming from him, this seems like an understatement.
+“It is never too late to start something new,” he exclaims; coming from him, this seems like an understatement.
 But a life where the work feels right and the bills get paid is a good life indeed.
-Sometimes that's editing trailers.
-Sometimes it's running a church fundraiser.
-Sometimes it's making a home movie gift that lands at just the right moment.
-The thread through it all are the methods he learned early on: use what you have, do what you love, never stop learning.
-And whatever happens, no matter what, don't stop believing.
+Sometimes that’s editing trailers.
+Sometimes it’s running a church fundraiser.
+Sometimes it’s making a home movie gift that lands at just the right moment.
+The thread through it all is a tried-and-true method he learned early on: Use what you have.
+Do what you love.
+Never stop learning.
+And whatever happens, no matter what: don't stop believing.